Hotel Moskva, Belgrade: Construction of the Rossiya Palace

 The construction began in March 1905.
 Sheer size of the project attracted many Belgraders who gathered daily around the construction site, watching the excavation and laying of the foundation.

 Right away, the project ran into unexpected problems when it was discovered that the soil under the Velika Srbija inn is full of hardened loam as well as underground springs and subterranean streams, creating additional budgetary needs.
 Eighty-two wooden beams, 5m in length and 30 cm thick, were placed in the palace's foundation followed by 30 wagons of boiling iron in 9-meter long rods, and 10 wagons of hard Ripanj stone.
 A 2.2m thick concrete panel was then placed over the foundation.
-The brick-laying hadn't started until spring 1906.
+The brick-laying had not started until spring 1906.
 The construction work was performed by the civil engineer Karlo Knol and the bricklayers from Crna Trava while the supervising engineer was the project design architect Ilkić himself.
 Reinforced concrete part of the job was managed by architect Matija Šnajder.
 The surface of the outer walls from the second floor to the roof was lined with yellowish tiles decorated with green-coloured ornaments.

 The ceramic lining was brought in from the Zsolnay factory in Pécs, Austria-Hungary.
 The tiled façade starts from the first floor and spans to the roof.
 The tiles are yellowish, with green embellishments.
 The casts used to mold these specific tiles is kept in the factory to this day.
 The upper part of the hotel's façade was laid with a maiolica decorative relief titled 'Glorification of Russia', featuring an image of Roman god Neptune, symbolizing Imperial Russia's yearning for maritime dominance.

 Ilkić's design employed a Secessionist style with skillfully incorporated ancient Greek elements, quite daring for that time, giving Belgrade—a city of around 70,000 inhabitants—a modern face during the transformation it was undergoing at the turn of the century.
 The most impressive feature, even at first glance, is the smooth and shiny façade, made of ceramic tiles.

 Upon construction, Hotel Moskva inside the Palace Rossiya had only 36 hotel rooms.